ticktockreed/bus-stops/README.md

 `|-- index.html` is the basic page markup (distilled from the HTML5 Boilerplate).

 ** Please view README.md files within each folder for more info **

+## Setting up the project
+`|-- package.json` contains all the dependencies you'll need to  develop locally.
+Run `install npm --save-dev` to install all the grunt modules you require.
+The flag `--save-dev` means that anyone  installing the modules on their machine will install exactly the same ones you have.

 _____